wlDasen/EffectiveJavaDemo/README.md

-# EffectiveJavaDemo
-Some Demos in book of Effective Java Edition 2 English.
+# EffectiveJavaDemo：Some Demos in book of Effective Java Edition 2 English.